huu12345/snow-albedo-feedback/README.md

 - Each ncl script is named according to the figure and table number in the paper.
 - Input data are obtained from the outputs of the ##Process##/ folder.

+## Computing Environment/
+- The codes require a Linux-based operating system and working installations of Python, NCAR Command Language (NCL), and Climate Data Operators (CDO).